OMSI Exhibit

 Exhibit Overview - Walkthrough Ear

-Located in the Life Science Hall at the Oregon Museum of Science and Industry in Portland, Oregon, the 1,500 square foot Dangerous Decibels exhibit has 11 interrelated, multi-media, instructional, and entertaining components that use state-of-the-art technology, creative ingenuity and current hearing research information to address three educational goals:
+The Dangerous Decibels Exhibit at the Oregon Museum of Science and Industry in Portland, Oregon opened in June 2002 and closed in May 2011.
+The 2,000 square foot Dangerous Decibels exhibit included 12 interrelated, multi-media, instructional, and entertaining components using state-of-the-art technology, creative ingenuity and current hearing research information to address three educational goals:

 • What are the sources of noise that produce hearing loss?